-By Swedish law, health service staff must work in accordance with scientific knowledge and accepted standards of practice.
+By Swedish law, health care staff, and staff of social services must work in accordance with scientific knowledge and accepted standards of practice.
 Research results and comprehensive clinical experience should guide the delivery of health care.
 But how should this be done?

-Each year, millions of scientific articles are published in biomedical journals worldwide.
-It is extremely difficult for the individual caregiver to monitor the extensive and ever increasing flow of new research findings, even within a specialized field.
+Each year, millions of scientific articles are published in biomedical journals and journals of social science worldwide.
+It is extremely difficult for the individual caregiver to monitor the extensive and ever increasing flow of new research findings, even within a specialised field.
 Furthermore, research results are not always clear, consistent, and reliable.
 There is a need to review all of this knowledge systematically and critically – scientific assessment is needed.

 Assessing an intervention involves evaluating benefits and harm.
 Relevant information about the intervention is systematically collected, and the intervention is compared with other interventions or with the absence of any intervention.
 When weighing different options, decisions on the best alternative can be informed by solid evidence.
 Thus, assessment results form a base for decision making.

-SBU's assessments review the benefits, risks, and costs of methods used in healthcare delivery.
-For example, the reports may show which methods are most appropriate for treating asthma, preventing blood clots, dealing with obesity, managing wounds, or alleviating chronic pain.
+SBU's assessments review the benefits, risks, and costs of methods used in healthcare delivery and social services.
+For example, the reports may show which methods are most appropriate for treating asthma, preventing blood clots, dealing with obesity, managing wounds, alleviating chronic pain or what interventions prevent misuse of alcohol, drugs and gambling in youth.

 However, the assessments do not point out the effective methods only.
 It is equally important to identify methods that are ineffective, or not cost effective, so they can be avoided.
 Such information is equally important in the delivery of appropriate medical and nursing care and assures that healthcare resources yield the greatest possible benefit.